 - And more

-In my practice, the primary reason my clients are limited in the amount they recover, is that the person who caused the accident has a small insurance policy.
+In my practice, the primary reason my clients are limited in the amount they recover is that the person who caused the accident has a small insurance policy.
 In the state of Illinois, the minimum policy is $25,000.00 and most people have just that.
-In addition, not all but many of my clients, unfortunately don’t have enough uninsured or underinsured (UM/UIM) insurance to protect themselves.
+In addition, not all but many of my clients, unfortunately, don’t have enough uninsured or underinsured (UM/UIM) insurance to protect themselves.

-So how does that effect your settlement?
+So how does that affect your settlement?
 Let’s look at two cases my office recently settled.
 In the first case, our client was able to tap into multiple policies and thus obtain an adequate recovery.
 In the second case, our client did not have a sufficient UIM policy and her recovery was thus limited.

 - Bicycle accident settlement $93,000.00+

 Our client was riding his bicycle when he was hit from behind.
-He went down and suffered a fractured wrist, transverse process fractures and lacerations, abrasions and contusions.
+He went down and suffered a fractured wrist, transverse process fractures, and lacerations, abrasions and contusions.
 The driver of the car that hit him only had a minimum insurance policy.
 However, our client had a large underinsured motorist policy.
 As such, we were able to recover against his own policy and obtain appropriate compensation for his injuries.

 - Motorcycle accident settlement $100,000.00

 Our client was the passenger on the back of her husband’s motorcycle.
 A car cut them off and they went down.
 Our client suffered a fractured wrist and an aggravation of a pre-existing injury – a spinal stimulator that was placed in her back was damaged and had to be replaced through surgery.
 The defendant had a $100,000.00 policy.
-However, based on the severity of injury, her pain and suffering and her medical bills, this case could have garnered a much larger settlement.
+However, based on the severity of an injury, her pain and suffering and her medical bills, this case could have garnered a much larger settlement.
 However, our client did not have enough underinsured motorist protection.
 As such, our client was limited to the $100,000.00.
 Fortunately, we were able to negotiate down her medical bills in order to net enough to compensate her.

 $100,000.00 sounds like an adequate personal injury settlement amount.
 However, medical bills and attorneys’ fees and costs are paid out of the settlement.
 As such, the net recovery is much smaller.

 Often, when a defendant has a small insurance policy, clients want to sue the defendant personally for their injuries.
-That is an option, however, in most cases it is not practicable.
-Most people who have assets, have insurance to protect those assets.
+That is an option, however, in most cases, it is not practicable.
+Most people who have assets have insurance to protect those assets.
 If the defendant has a small auto insurance policy, he/she probably doesn’t have many assets to protect.